Skip to main content

 Editorial diagram showing one portable attention layer spanning multiple GPU hardware lanes while an AMD ROCm lane branches into specialized acceleration paths underneath it.

-Figure / 01 Portability is the platform move.
+Figure / 01Portability is the platform move.
 Vendor-specific acceleration still matters, but it now hangs underneath a backend layer that can keep several hardware options alive.

 Editorial diagram showing a mixed inference batch being reordered and then split into decode, extend, and prefill paths before reaching AMD GPU racks.

-Figure / 02 ROCM_AITER_FA is not just an AMD speedup story.
+Figure / 02ROCM_AITER_FA is not just an AMD speedup story.
 It shows how much value is now created by routing mixed workloads to the right path before the kernel even starts doing math.

-That distinction matters for buyers and platform teams.
-If the market were still governed mainly by one-vendor kernel lock-in, then alternative hardware would keep falling behind on software maturity no matter what the silicon looked like.
+This is why I think the recent vLLM work belongs in a bigger story than "AMD got a speed boost."
+If the market were still ruled mainly by one-vendor kernel lock-in, alternative hardware would keep looking second-class no matter how good the silicon got.
 But if the competitive layer is shifting toward portable backends plus a thinner band of vendor-specific tuning, then AMD becomes more believable in production, and so do future non-NVIDIA stacks.
-Not automatically.
-Not everywhere.
-But credibly enough to affect procurement conversations.

 Source file